S.L. Benfica: Rivalries

 Benfica has rivalries with Sporting CP and FC Porto, with whom it forms the "Big Three", Portugal's most decorated clubs.
 None of them have been relegated from the Portuguese league since its establishment in 1934.

 As Lisbon-based clubs, Benfica and Sporting have shared a rivalry for over a century; it all started in 1907, when eight prominent Benfica players defected to Sporting.
-Followed in Europe, Africa and the Americas, any match between both teams is known as dérbi de Lisboa ("Lisbon derby"), dérbi eterno ("eternal derby"), dérbi da Segunda Circular, or dérbi dos dérbis ("derby of the derbies").
-It is the most important football derby in Portugal.
+Any match between both teams is known as dérbi de Lisboa ("Lisbon derby"), dérbi eterno ("eternal derby"), dérbi da Segunda Circular, or dérbi dos dérbis ("derby of the derbies").
+It is the most important football derby in Portugal and is followed in Europe, Africa, the Americas, and wherever the Portuguese diaspora is.

 The rivalry between Benfica and FC Porto, which started with a friendly match on 28 April 1912, comes about as Lisbon and Porto are the largest Portuguese cities, respectively.
-Benfica and Porto are the two most decorated clubs in Portuguese football, with the former historically being the most decorated team overall.
+Benfica and Porto are the two most decorated clubs in Portuguese football, with Benfica currently being the most decorated team overall.
 Any match between the two sides is called O Clássico (The Classic).